dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - When a thread sees a retry count of 7, and another sees 9, need to make sure `max_retry_observed` ends up as 9.
 - The `with retry_lock:` block guarantees that only one thread updates the counter at a time.

+### Summary of placement of code blocks:

+As mentioned above the ideal place for the new code that calculates the adaptive WATCHDOG_TIMEOUT is in run_test

+There are 3 main code blocks that will be added (see next section below)

+The first one is the retry_with_backoff modified function taht incorporates the calculation of the max_retry_observed over all of the threads in the process (max_retry_observed will be calculated per process)

+This is a global function at the top of the python module.

+The call to the retry_with_backoff is still made in tomcat_worker using the for sg_id in set(security_group_ids): loops.
+These are done early on in tomcat_worker() during the EC2 nodes setup phase.
+These are done prior to the call to threaded_install via the run_test function.

+At some point the run_test function is called in tomcat_worker().
+By this time the max_retry_observed will have been calculated.
+This metric is part of the calculation formula for the adaptive WATCHDOG_TIMEOUT value (per process)

+In run_test the function get_watchdog_timeout is called (per process) to calculate the adaptive WATCHDOG_TIMEOUT value for the process

+At the end of run_test the threaded_install function is called and this is where the ThreadPoolExecutor is invoked to actually install tomcat on each of the EC2 nodes in the chunk_size for the process (by calling install_tomcat).
+The WATCHDOG_TIMEOUT set earlier will be used for all of the install operations on all the threads in the process.
+It will have been optimized for the process based upon total number of nodes deployed in the execution, the node (instance) type and of course the API contention that the process is experiencing (max_retry_observed).

+These three code blocks are listed in the next section below.